Chicago Boyz » Blog Archive » The Grounding of USS Darter

 sons authorized, whose duties are connected with

-the tactical use and operation of electronic equipment..
+the tactical use and operation of electronic equipment.THE INFORMATION CONTAINED IN THIS

 PUBLICATION IS CONFIDENTIAL And as such